 Provides reimbursement of up to $400 for new or replacement external breast prostheses for eligible Australian women who have had a mastectomy as a result of breast cancer.

 A supplementary payment available for carers who provide additional daily care and attention for someone with a disability or medical condition, or who is frail aged.

-There are payments and services to support people who provide full-time care to someone else with a disability, illness or medical condition.
+Payments and services are available to support people who provide full-time care to someone else with a disability, illness or medical condition.

 Centrelink Confirmation eServices (CCeS) provides you with real-time information about our customers.
 You can use this online service to confirm a customer's eligibility for your rebates, concessions, or services.